Configure SolarWinds VNQM settings

 - Log in to the Orion Web Console as an administrator.

-- Click Edit VoIP & Network Quality Manager settings in the Details section.
+- Under Details, click Edit VoIP & Network Quality Manager settings.

 - To use a port other than the default for simulated VoIP traffic, enter your preferred port in the VoIP UDP Port field.

 - Select the VoIP Jitter Codec you are using for your VoIP network.
 For more information about jitter codecs, see Jitter in SolarWinds VNQM.

 - Enter a CallManager Polling Interval in minutes to specify how often you want to collect your call manager data.

 SolarWinds VoIP and Network Quality Manager measures the performance of your network by periodically sending test packets over defined paths.
 SolarWinds VoIP and Network Quality Manager measures the performance of your network in transmitting these test packets.
 The period between measurements is referred to as the polling interval.
 As network sizes and VoIP server performance vary, you may have to try a number of different intervals to achieve the necessary balance between server processing load and data resolution.